Multi-Volt/Flood/README.md

 1. **Install Visual Studio Code (VS Code)**: Ensure that you have VS Code installed on your system as per the prerequisites mentioned earlier.
 2. **Install Platform IO**: After successfully installing VS Code, proceed to install Platform IO.
 3. **Download the Platform IO Directory**: Once Platform IO is installed, download the Platform IO directory from the [FLOOD-MCU](https://github.com/Multi-Volt/Flood/tree/main/FLOOD-MCU) folder.
-4. **Open the Directory in VS Code**: After downloading the files, open the directory in VS Code.
+4. **Open the Platform IO Directory in VS Code**: After downloading the files, open the directory in VS Code.
 5. **Navigate to the Platform IO Extension**: Within VS Code, navigate to the Platform IO extension.
 6. **Select the Folder**: From the Platform IO extension, choose the 'Pick a folder' option and select the folder that contains the `platformio.ini` file.
 7. **Access the main.cpp Program**: You can now access the `main.cpp` program located in the `src` directory.
-8. **Ensure Arduino Nano is Plugged In**: To access all build environment tools, ensure that an Arduino Nano is plugged into your system.
+8. **Ensure Arduino Nano or Uno is Plugged In**: To access automatic build deployment, ensure that an Arduino Nano or Arduino Uno is plugged into your system.

 [(Back to top)](#table-of-contents)
 ## Flood Photos